Camper FAQs About Camp Kupugani

 No, camp regulations do not allow any medicine to be kept in your cabin, including Tylenol or any other over-the-counter drug.
-Campers who take medicine go to the health center to take their medicine or have their medications brought to them at meals.
-An important exception is that if you have an inhaler for asthma, you should carry it with you at all times so you have it when you need it, and bring an extra one for the nurse to keep (just in case)!
+Campers who take medicine go to the Health Center to take their medicine or have their medications brought to them at meals.
+An important exception is that if you have an inhaler for asthma or an Epi-pen for severe allergic reactions, you should carry it with you at all times so you have it when you need it, and bring an extra one for the nurse to keep (just in case)!

 Missing home is normal.
 Most kids spending a good amount of time at overnight camp feel some amount of homesickness, which is typically mild.
 Nearly everyone misses something about home when they’re away–their parents, home cooking, a sibling, or the family pet.
 Homesickness has a silver lining; if there’s something that you miss about home, that means there’s something about home that you love and that’s a wonderful thing.

 Whatever you miss, most children have a great time at camp and are not bothered by mild homesickness.
 Overcoming homesickness, and enjoying time away from home, nurtures your independence and prepares you for the future; you get the growth and independence you need as you grow and make your way into the world.
 Our caring staff members are trained to help you deal with homesickness should it arise.